Dispelling Factoring myths with 4Syte’s responsive invoice finance approach…

 There are still several myths and misconceptions surrounding the factoring sector.
 At 4Syte, we believe that factoring in the right circumstances is the best finance and credit control option available to many businesses today.
 So, let’s dispel a few of these myths and promote factoring as one of the best working capital solutions available to SMEs today.

 Factoring has been disguised under different names and terminologies for as long as we can remember.
 Today invoice finance is the commonly used name which covers both invoice discounting and factoring.
 We’ll save you the pain of defining them on this occasion.

 Factoring is a mainstream product for thousands of businesses in the UK, but in some quarters there still appears a reluctance to embrace the service seemingly due to a lack of knowledge and understanding, and perhaps also some uncomplimentary press coverage over the years.

 There are several misconceptions raised when discussing factoring and these are sometimes voiced by the very accountants that are advising SMEs.

 “Factoring is for companies that are about to go out of business”

-When factoring in the UK was in its infancy, most businesses were financed through their local bank branch often by overdraft facility, in the days when close personal relationship with the local bank manager were common place.
-At that time factoring may well have been used as a last-ditch effort to refinance business with debt issues, which sometimes worked, but at times didn’t.
+When factoring in the UK was in its infancy, most businesses were financed through their local bank branch, often by overdraft facility, in the days when close personal relationship with the local bank manager was common place.
+At that time factoring may well have been used as a last-ditch effort to refinance business with debt issues, which sometimes worked but at times didn’t.

 “I can’t factor my debt because my customer has a ban on assignment clause in their terms and conditions”